sudin-acharya-wcq/wcq-gcd-calculator/README.md

 This will compile the source files and generate the required build artifacts in the build/ directory

 How to run
-After building the project, it can be run by command:
+After building the project, it can be run by passing the integers as command-line arguments.
-    java -jar build/libs/GcdCalculator.jar
+./gradlew run --args="number1 number2 number3.....numberN"

+for example:
+./gradle run --args="2 3 5 7"

+This will output:
+The GCD of provided numbers is : 1

+If no argument is provided it will display an error message:
+Please provide integers as a command line arguments.

 How to test
 The project includes unit tests for the GcdCalculation logic.
 The test can be run by: